Skip to content

 It can also be very helpful to come up with an evaluation scale to rate different properties and changes.
 This way you can easily assign a score to mark which group of plants do best.

-Growing media trial scale
+Substrate trial scale

 You can either score the groups individually or you can use the scale to compare development.
-For that second option a score of 1 could mean the growing media you are trialing scores significantly worse compared to your regular mix.
+For that second option a score of 1 could mean the substrate you are trialing scores significantly worse compared to your regular mix.
 A score of 3 could mean they both do equally well, while 5 indicates the plants in the new mixture do significantly better.

 Documentation: Pictures